 For this individual assignment you will be preparing and submitting two reports concerning decision processes within your project team.
-Although the Decision Challenge Team Project provides an opportunity through focused learning on a specific topic, there is also a unique opportunity to learn about effective decision making through reflection on the teamwork experience itself and your role in it.
+Whereas the Decision Challenge Team Project provides an opportunity through focused learning on a specific topic, this exercise facilitates learning about decision making through reflection on the teamwork experience itself and your role in it.

 Part I: Decision Making Live!
 Your first report will be focused on your teamwork experience through the first six weeks of the semester.
-It should be submitted to the designated LumiNUS folder by Friday, 18 February.
+It should be submitted to the designated CANVAS folder by Friday, 17 February.
 Your report will address the following four questions:

-- 1. Briefly describe your team's approach to decision making and your involvement to this point in the course - 2.
+- 1. Briefly describe your team's approach to decision making and your involvement to this point. - 2.
 Identify and explain two strengths of your team's approach to decision making. - 3.
 Identify and explain the significance of two salient decision biases or traps that could undermine your team's effectiveness. - 4.
-Identify two specific steps that you can take to 'nudge' your team towards more effective decision making.
+Identify two specific steps that you can take to 'nudge' your team towards greater decision effectiveness.

 Part II: Lessons from Experience.
-Your second report will focus on decision effectiveness throughout the semester, and sepecially on what transpired after Week 6.
-This report should be submitted to the designated LumiNUS folder by Friday, 15 April.
+Your second report will focus on decision effectiveness throughout the semester, and especially on what transpired after Week 6.
+This report should be submitted to the designated CANVAS folder by Wednesday, 12 April.
 Your report will address the following four questions:

 - 1. Reflecting back on this teamwork experience, identify and explain the role of two key decisions taken by the team and the impact of each on the final teamwork outcome. - 2.
-Describe the steps you took to implement your 'nudge' recommendations (Part I)? - 3.
+Describe the steps you took to implement your 'nudge' recommendations (Part I). - 3.
 Did these steps prove to be effective?
 Why or why not. - 4.
 Identify two important lessons that you take with you from this teamwork experience.